 A workload-driven cloud strategy

-Second, enable a development platform to build and deploy cloud-native apps.
+Second, piece together a development platform to help your developers build and deploy cloud-native apps.
 If Red Hat Enterprise Linux is the open operating system of the enterprise, Red Hat OpenShift Container Platform is the common platform bridging traditional and modern applications across the hybrid cloud.

 A number of best-of-breed middleware solutions can be deployed in OpenShift.
-In addition, infrastructure elements such as storage are integrated into OpenShift, allowing application portability without cumbersome and expensive application rewrites or downtime.
+In addition, infrastructure elements like storage are integrated into OpenShift, allowing application portability without cumbersome and expensive application rewrites or downtime.

-And finally, management tools to orchestrate workloads and automation tools to simplify day to day operations, are essential to delivering the complete value of a hybrid cloud.
+Finally, management tools to orchestrate workloads and automation tools to simplify day to day operations are essential to delivering the complete value of a hybrid cloud.

-Some applications and workflows lend themselves naturally to the public cloud.
-Others start out in the public cloud and may be coaxed into private clouds for regulatory, security, or TCO reasons.
+Some applications and workflows naturally work well in the public cloud.
+Others start out in the public cloud and might be coaxed into private clouds for regulatory, security, or TCO reasons.
 When seeking public cloud-friendly applications, some cloud admins look for deployments across more than one public cloud with two-way data synchronization.
 Others think in terms of interoperable data formats or data gravity that could help make the determination one way or the other.

-There are a number of case-by-case considerations that need to be thought through when building a workload-driven cloud strategy.
-Working with a trusted advisor with deep consulting expertise can make the difference between long-term success and failure.
+A number of case-by-case considerations need to be thought through when building a workload-driven cloud strategy.
+Working with a trusted adviser with deep consulting expertise can mean the difference between long-term success and failure.

-The lyrics of the Eagles’ classic Hotel California written in the mid 70’s ring true for public clouds today.
-Open matters more than it ever did.
-Just because cloud providers may use open technologies and industry standard interfaces to build public cloud platforms, they don’t often live up to the promise of a truly open platform.
+The lyrics of the Eagles’ classic song Hotel California written in the mid ‘70s ring true for public clouds today.
+Open matters more than ever.
+Just because some cloud providers use open technologies and industry-standard interfaces to build public cloud platforms doesn’t mean they always live up to the promise of a truly open platform.
 One that enables portability, migration, and heterogeneity.
 One without exorbitant egress costs to move workloads to across the hybrid cloud continuum.
-One that lets you deploy any application, in any environment, without lock in.
-In the words of Red Hat’s head of products and technologies, Paul Cormier, “Half open is half closed.”
+One that lets you deploy any application, in any environment, without lock-in.
+In the words of Red Hat’s head of products and technologies, Paul Cormier, “half open is half closed.”

-As the initial euphoria around the convenience of the public cloud is replaced by the reality of lock in risks, enterprises are advised to build a workload-riven hybrid cloud strategy before it’s too late.
-For exactly those reasons, we predict a clear demarcation in the way the industry thinks about hybrid vs. public cloud in the future.
+As the initial euphoria around the convenience of the public cloud is replaced by the reality of lock-in risks, we advise enterprises to build a workload-driven hybrid cloud strategy before it’s too late.
+For exactly those reasons, we predict a clear demarcation in the way the industry thinks about hybrid cloud vs. public cloud in the future.
 It will be interesting to pull another Google Trends report in a year to see if that turns out to be true.